Zee2/zee2.github.io/_posts/2020-1-18-licheepi-zero.md

 $ make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- -j8 all
 ```

-THis will also compile the device tree.
+This will also compile the device tree.
 In a nutshell, the device's hardware setup is described in the `arch/arm/boot/dts/sun8i-v3s-licheepi-zero.dts` file.
 The compilation process (with `make all`) will compile the `.dts` into a compiled, "binary" `.dtb` file that the bootloader/system can read.
 We'll be copying this `.dtb` file over to our boot SD card, along with the zImage.

 ## Boot script